 The Program Master Schedule for the Central Subway continues to show 4.8 months of buffer float for the RSD.
 An approved, updated 1300 Contract schedule still is not available to be incorporated into the master schedule.
 SFMTA reports that the contractor's unapproved schedule update supports an estimate of six months of delay to the 1300 Contract.
-Based on the contractor's schedule update and comments in the March SFMTA progress report, the program master schedule may now have negative buffer float for the planned RSD of late December 2018.
+Based on the contractor's schedule update and comments in the February SFMTA progress report, the program master schedule may now have negative buffer float for the planned RSD of late December 2018.
 The agreed level of schedule contingency at this phase of the project is 8.0 months.
 In the opinion of the PMOC, SFMTA should work to quickly adopt the updated 1300 Contract schedule and incorporate it into the Program Master Schedule.
 Strategies to recover the accumulated delays should be aggressively pursued by both SFMTA and the contractor.
-The PMOC is concerned that there is little evidence of positive action on the part of the contractor to recover the accumulating delays to the project.
-The earned value for March indicates that the project fell further behind schedule, rather than accelerating progress to recover earlier delays.